Nghia-nee/Nghia-nee/README.md

 # 💫About Me :
-🐱‍👤 Made in Vietnam \n
+# 🐱‍👤 Made in Vietnam
-🙄 Living in VNU-UIT \n
+# 🙄 Living in VNU-UIT
-👨‍💻 Noob in information security field \n
+# 👨‍💻 Noob in information security field
-🤔 Looking for something interesting to make life less boring \n 🤦‍♂️ Thanks god the Deadline was out of date \n
+# 🤔 Looking for something interesting to make life less boring
+# 🤦‍♂️ Thanks god the Deadline was out of date
-📢 I have no language, i laugh hahaha \n
+# 📢 I have no language, i laugh hahaha